fibercrypto/skycoin-wiki/Home.md

 * [Brain Wallet Sigils](Brain-Wallet-Sigils)
 Visual Representation of Deterministic Wallet Seeds

-# Developer Tutorials
+# Tutorials

 * [Cipher: Skycoin Standard Cryptography Library](cipher)
-This will teach you to generate public/private key pairs, perform encryption and use dark wallet addresses.
+This will teach you the basics of encryption.
+How to generate public/private key pairs, perform encryption and use dark wallet addresses.